angeldothycodes/networking-refresh/Routers & Switches.md

 - The host computers from the Sales LAN can communicate to the devices or get the resources (server data) of the Marketing LAN

+_ You might think that you can just use a cable to connect two LANS together but that will just be one big workgroup which is not practical today.
+Smaller, individual-yet-connected groups, the users on each LAN can enjoy much faster response time when accessing resources.
+Larger workgroups run more slowly because there are lot of devices that are accessing resources at the same time.

+TERMS:
+**Workstations** are systems used by end user on a daily basis.